mcibique/vue-testing-examples/README.md

 });
 ```

-You can move this calls to the global scope of the test to avoid repetition in your code.
+You can move these calls to the global scope of the test to avoid repetition in your code.

 ```js
 // globals.js